 If your contacts feel like this sometimes, don’t worry!
 A drop or two of contact lens solution will help you safely take out your contact lenses without any ill effect.

 Want to learn more about contact lenses and your eye health?
-Contact our Brentwood eye doctors at Ballard Vision Associates today.
+Contact our Brentwood eye doctor at Ballard Vision Associates today.